-Alternative 1 is to provide full mission support by increasing low level flight modes and movement techniques in the existing nine-county LFA outside the Fort Drum Army Installation Restricted Airspace area.
+Alternative 1 is to provide full mission support by increasing low-level flight modes and movement techniques in the existing nine-county LFA outside the Fort Drum Army Installation Restricted Airspace area.
 The 10th CAB and 10th SBDE would conduct up to six high-intensity, multi-day training events per year to replicate multi-domain battle.
-Each training exercise could last up to 14 days, plus a seven-day period to return the property to its condition prior to the exercise.
+Each training exercise could last up to 14 days, followed by a sevenday period, if needed, to return the property to its condition prior to the exercise.
+To limit impacts, sites will not be used more than once in any given year and will not select sites on Adirondack Forest Preserve Land (wilderness, wild forest, primitive, and canoe area).
+Monitoring of sites would occur to ensure cumulative impacts do not occur.
 All multi-domain training events would include integrating the ground and air resources of assigned and visiting units (mechanized, infantry, support, and combat aviation assets) in simulated battle scenarios.
-The number of personnel participating in a training event and the types and numbers of aircraft systems (AH-64, UH-60, HH-60, CH-47) would be dependent on the training event mission.
+The number of personnel participating in a training event and the types and numbers of aircraft systems (AH-64, UH 60, HH-60, CH-47) would be dependent on the training event mission.

-Events would serve to integrate air and/or ground operations, and sustainment activities by simulating realworld distances and threats, challenging logistical supply lines and mission command systems over distances beyond the geographic boundaries of Fort Drum, as well as expanding logistical routes via air and ground to simulate a large-scale battlefield.
+Events would serve to integrate air and/or ground operations, and sustainment activities by simulating real-world distances and threats, challenging logistical supply lines and mission command systems over distances beyond the geographic boundaries of Fort Drum, as well as expanding logistical routes via air and ground to simulate a large-scale battlefield.